Rams vs. Seahawks prediction, odds, time, spread: 'Thursday Night Football' picks by proven model

 How to make Rams vs. Seahawks picks

-SportsLine's model is going Over on the total, projecting 45 combined points.
-It also says one side of the spread has all of the value.
-You can only get the pick at SportsLine.

-So who wins Seahawks vs. Rams, and which side of the spread has all of the value?
+So who wins Seahawks vs. Rams, and which side of the spread hits in well over 50% of simulations?
 Visit SportsLine now to see which side of the Rams vs. Seahawks spread to jump on, all from the advanced model that finished up over $7,000 on its NFL picks since its inception, and find out.